stijnv1/AzurePoCExamples/AzurePoCARMExamples/AzurePoCVMDeployWithOMSExtension/Templates/readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a a Windows Server 2012 R2 VM which registers automatically in Azure Log Analytics (OMS)
+This template creates a Windows Server 2012 R2 VM which registers automatically in Azure Log Analytics (OMS)